Gerrhonotus infernalis (*)

 Species: Gerrhonotus infernalis

-The Texas Alligator Lizard (Gerrhonotus infernalis) is a species of alligator lizard found in the central region of the American state of Texas, and south into Mexico.
+The Texas alligator lizard (Gerrhonotus infernalis) is a species of lizard in the subfamily Gerrhonotinae of the family Anguidae.
+The species is endemic to the central region of the American state of Texas, and south into adjacent northern Mexico.

 Description

-The Texas alligator lizard is a medium sized lizard, attaining a maximum length of approximately 24 to 25 inches.
-They are the largest lizards in Texas, and one of the largest alligator lizards in the world.
-They have a flat, wedge-shaped head.
-They are generally a yellow-brown color, often with darker brown and white checker patterning on the dorsal surface, and uniformly light colored, white or grey on the ventral surface.
-Their scales are very stiff and plate-like.
-They have short limbs, and a tail that can fall off to distract a potential predator, which will regrow in time.
+The Texas alligator lizard is a medium-sized lizard, attaining a maximum total length (including tail) of around 24 to 25 in (61 to 64 cm).
+It is the largest lizard species in Texas, and one of the largest alligator lizards in the world.
+This lizard has a flat, wedge-shaped head.
+Its body is generally a yellow-brown color, often with darker brown and white checker patterning on its dorsal surfaces, and uniformly light-colored, white, or grey on its ventral surfaces.
+Its scales are very stiff and plate-like.
+It has short limbs, and a tail that can fall off to distract a potential predator, but will regrow in time.

 Reproduction

-Breeding occurs year round, sometimes multiple clutches of eggs are laid per year.
-Females will often stay near the nesting site to protect it, but there is no parental care once the young alligator lizards hatch.
-The young are generally have more striking markings, and are only about 3-4 inches in length.
+Breeding occurs year-round; sometimes, multiple clutches of eggs are laid per year.
+Females will often stay near the nesting site to protect it, but no parental care occurs once the young alligator lizards hatch.
+The young generally have more striking markings, and are only about 3–4 in (7.6–10.2 cm) long (including tail).

 References